let-def/lrgrep/GETTING_STARTED.md

       print_syntax_error env triple;
       None
     | _ ->
-      (* The first checkpoint of the handler is guaranteed to be in `InputNeeded` state *)
+      (* The first checkpoint passed to the handler is guaranteed to be in the `InputNeeded` state *)
       assert false
   in
   MI.loop_handle_undo succeed fail input' Parser.Incremental.main
 ```

-When the parser encounters an illegal token, `loop_handle_undo` yields the last checkpoint of the form `InputNeeded env` (the state of the parser immediately before seeing the token).
+When the parser encounters an illegal token, `loop_handle_undo` yields the last checkpoint of the form `InputNeeded env` (the state of the parser immediately before consuming the token).
 The environment `env` represents the parser's stack and state just before the failure.
 By passing `env` and the offending token to the compiled LRgrep function, you obtain an explanation tailored to this exact syntactic context.

 ---